Owner-side role

 Better suited to secure-room, valuables, or harder-use conditions where concealment and more demanding protection requirements overlap.

-Useful where swing clearance is a problem but the opening still needs a stronger security posture than a decorative hidden panel.
+Useful where swing clearance is a problem but the opening still needs a stronger security posture, motorized operation, and a protected sliding assembly rather than a decorative hidden panel.

 Appropriate when the estate’s design language favors paneling, cabinetry, or library millwork over mirrors.